How to Optimize Orchard CMS for Microsoft Azure

-At Atilus we realize that great web design and development is a balance of many disciplines and the web is a unique place where – what I do as a developer, or how I setup a server – can affect the businesses we work with.
-And with Google and other search engines playing such a critical role in the marketing we do for our clients, it’s important that each of the sites we develop perform well (fast, no problems, etc.).
+At Atilus, we realize that great web design and development is a balance of many disciplines, and the web is a unique place where what I do as a developer or how I set up a server can affect the businesses we work with.
+And with Google and other search engines playing such a critical role in the marketing we do for our clients, each site we develop must perform well (fast, no problems, etc.).
 Great performance isn’t JUST important for users, but also to ensure our sites stay ahead of and outrank their competitors.
-Speed, uptime, and time-on-site (which are all heavily influenced by what I do in the back on our CMS and our servers) are all things search engines are paying attention to and things that are vital in the success of any project.
+Speed, uptime, and time-on-site (which are all heavily influenced by what I do in the back end on our CMS and servers) are all things search engines are paying attention to and are vital to the success of any project.
 Not to mention – the more performance we can squeeze out of our servers the less expensive each server costs.

 Orchard Performance Problems

-I’ve put together a list of some of the most important and easy-to-implement optimizations we’ve discovered while using Orchard CMS these last couple of years.
-Read my post on Orchard for a quick review on the platform and why it’s one of our go-to-CMS’.
+I’ve put together a list of some of the most important and easy-to-implement optimizations we’ve discovered while using Orchard CMS over the last couple of years.
+Read my post on Orchard for a quick review on the platform and why it’s one of our go-to CMS.

 Have you experienced a scenario like this –